Aya0410/Redi_final_project/README.md

 ## Machine Learning

-Two machine learning models have been implemented in this project:

-1. Random Forest: This model is used to predict salary ranges based on job descriptions and other features.
+ Random Forest: This model is used to predict salary ranges based on job descriptions and other features.
-2. CatBoost: Another model used for salary prediction, leveraging gradient boosting techniques.

-The data is preprocessed, features are extracted, and the models are trained and evaluated using appropriate evaluation metrics.
+The data is preprocessed, features are extracted, and the model is trained and evaluated using appropriate evaluation metrics.